Flo-fllt/Projet_chem/README.md

 ### 🪄 Features

+- Simple to use retrosynthesis engine.
-- Draw molecules or use molecule name (eg. paracetamol)
+- Draw molecules or use molecule name (eg. paracetamol).
+- Gives clean and chemically correct molecules.
-- Works well for known molecules (eg. GHB, EDTA and etc)
+- Works well for known molecules (eg. GHB, EDTA and etc).
-- Predicts possible reactants and reaction steps
+- Predicts possible reactants and reaction steps.
-- Gives clean structures with reaction steps
 - Gives the predictions in order of confidence

 ### 👥 Contributors